Published:

 Home buyers and mortgage shoppers in Washington State have a lot of options when it comes to home loan features.
 In fact, many borrowers don’t even realize how much flexibility there is within the mortgage industry these days.
 So we’ve been publishing a series of blog posts on some of these lesser-known financing strategies.

-Today, we’ll look at how you could potentially put less than 20% down when buying a house in Washington, without paying PMI.
+In this article, we’ll look at how you could potentially put less than 20% down when buying a house in Washington, without paying PMI.

 A Big Down Payment Is Not Always Necessary